Phrenzi/slate/source/includes/_management_patrons.md

 }
 ```

-This endpoint authenticated by `Manger Token`, and retrieves patron object.
+This endpoint authenticated by `Access Token`, and retrieves patron object.

 Noted that credit_balance returned from patron object is for manager's establishment,
 the `credit_balance` return from different manager authenticated should be differernt.